epic-gateway/true-ingress/src/README.md

 #### Attach

 There is a script for attaching TC program to ingress or egress queue of network interface.
+If interface is not specified, default interface (where gefault GW is) will be used.

-    ./attach_tc.sh <ebpf-program> [<interface>] [ingress|egress]
+    ./attach_tc.sh [<interface>] [ingress|egress]

 Example:

-    ./attach_tc.sh pfc eth0
+    ./attach_tc.sh eth0

 To attach pfc program to both ingress and egress of eth0 or:

-    ./attach_tc.sh pfc eth0 ingress
+    ./attach_tc.sh eth0 ingress

 To attach pfc program to ingress of eth0.